beratetik/market-app/README.md

 Prepares the mock endpoints be ready.
 It runs on the PORT=3001 as default.

+## Folder Structure

+    app
+    └── mock (It runs json-server with given companies and products json files) └── src
+        └── App
+            ├── assets
+            │     ├── fonts (It stores fonts)
+            │     └── icons (It stores static icons)
+            │
+            ├── components  (It stores UI components here, and components have their sub-components if necessary) └── shared
+                   ├── components (It stores common using basic(atomic) components here) ├── store (Redux Store) - [Each store has types, actions, handlers and reducer]
+                   |     ├── cart
+                   |     ├── manufacturer
+                   |     └── product
+                   |
+                   ├── styles (This folder has general styles of the app and common colors and typos as json files) └── utils (This folder has helper methods in order to avoid code complexity other parts of the app)

+### Deploys

+This repository connected to `Vercel` & `Netlify` & `Heroku` CI's, it automatically deploys after any updates on the `main` branch.

 <hr />
 *Notes: I don't have time for the mobile styling.
 I only completed tablet and desktop designs.